-After giving us a rundown of the facts — that romance is one of the biggest selling genres in the US according to Romance Writers of America, has sold a staggering 38.9m physical books in the UK alone from 2010-2015 and is in the forefront of the indie publishing revolution — the article then comes to this staggering conclusion: the romance publishing industry was one of the first to capitalize on the anonymity of ebooks.
+After giving us a rundown of the facts — that romance is one of the biggest selling genres in the US according to Romance Writers of America, has sold a staggering 38.9m physical books in the UK alone from 2010 to 2015 and is at the forefront of the indie publishing revolution — the article then comes to this staggering conclusion: the romance publishing industry was one of the first to capitalize on the anonymity of ebooks.

 The success of the romance publishing industry with ebooks is because the digital revolution has provided a more efficient way to get a wider variety of books to eager buyers, not because we’re ashamed.

 Okay, stop right there.
-I read romance, some of it erotic romance, primarily on an ereader.
+I read romance, some of it erotic romance, primarily on an e-reader.
 I have a lot of friends who do the same… Here are the reasons: